acorrenson/cqfd/README.md

 ## Ideas

-+ Extension to first order logic
++ Extension to first order logic ?
++ Fallback to *sat* if the prover fails ?